defold/doc/docs/en/tutorials/snake.md

 ```

 The added line:
-1. Send a message to the current game object ("." is shorthand for the current game object) telling it to start receiving input from the engine.
+1. Sends a message to the current game object ("." is shorthand for the current game object) telling it to start receiving input from the engine.

-Then find `on_input` function and type the following code:
+Then find the `on_input` function and type the following code:

 ```lua
 function on_input(self, action_id, action)